-Supplies/Materials: Includes all projected costs for materials or devices that will be purchased specifically for project use.
+Supplies/Materials: Includes all projected costs for supplies or materials (including books, etc.) or devices that will be purchased specifically for project use.
 Include software only if a single expenditure results in a perpetual license for the product; otherwise software is a service.